Designer023/development-guidelines/03_javascript.md

 #Where to put the javascript?

-Unless it's essential for it to be in the head of the HTML document it should be placed just before the closing body tag of a page.
+Unless it's essential for it to be in the <head> of the HTML document, place all javascriptvjust before the closing body tag of a page.

-##What's essential for the head?
+##What's essential for the <head>?

 That can vary from project to project but a rule of thumb would be: